Is The Bleach Pregnancy Test Accurate And Reliable?

 What Precautions To Take During The Bleach Pregnancy Test?

-Here are a few precautions you need to follow when using this at-home pregnancy test to confirm pregnancy:
+Here are a few precautions you need to follow when doing a pregnancy test at home using bleach:

 • Do not drink too much water or other fluids before taking the test as the hCG levels in the urine can be diluted with excess fluids.